Lender of last resort

 Liquidity to individual banks, emergency liquidity assistance (ELA)

 Norges Bank can provide extraordinary liquidity to individual banks if liquidity problems are limited to one or a few banks.
 Norges Bank extends credit on special terms or emergency liquidity assistance (ELA) only in cases where financial stability is at risk if such a loan is not extended.
-Norges Bank may then extend ELA to improve liquidity (see Section 19, third paragraph, of the Norges Bank Act).
+Norges Bank may then extend ELA to improve liquidity (see Section 3-1, fourth paragraph, of the Norges Bank Act).

 Norges Bank sets requirements for eligible collateral for ELA.
 The terms of an ELA will also be determined on an individual basis, and the interest rate on such a loan shall be above a normal market rate.